neilbaldwin/skb/README.md

 ```

 If no 'name' is specified (i.e. "") then the script will create a name from the SYNTH filename.

+The script will create the KIT in reverse order meaning the first synth in your XML will be the lowest row etc.

+You can specify the same SYNTH more than once and theoretically there should be no (reasonable) limite to how many lanes you can generate.

+It's probably worth pointing out that any editing or changes you make to the generated kit on the Deluge will not be reflected in the original SYNTH patches.
+That's probably a good thing though!

 NOTE: